thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 employees of the Bombay Housing Board went round the tenements on the pretext of checking the names of the occupants.
 But they only verified and checked the tenements occupied by the Muslims.
-All such tenements werē marked with chalk from the outside.
+All such tenements were marked with chalk from the outside.

 The first incident took place in the area on 7.1.1993 when two taxis were burnt at around 4.00 a.m.
 Sub-Inspector Paul of Antop Hill